-If you’re a first-time buyer, you may be entitled to first-time buyer relief and will be exempt from paying stamp duty.
+As of mid-2020, if you’re a first-time buyer, you are very likely to be entitled to first-time buyer relief and will be exempt from paying stamp duty.
 To quickly calculate exactly how much stamp duty you will need to pay, use our free Stamp Duty Calculator.

 What is First-Time Buyer Relief?

 Since its introduction, there have been over 464,700 claims for first-time buyer relief in the UK.
-According to HM Revenue & Customs, this means that the total amount relieved since it began is currently £1,109 million.
+According to HM Revenue & Customs, this means that the total amount relieved since it began is currently over £1.1 billion.